ujjwal-kr/ram/README.md

 ## Documentation
 Official documentation for the RAM programming language.
 Please open an issue if you find any bugs, or want some features to be chaged or added.

+## Variable Reference
-The language has 6 variables `lx`, `rv` (for storing numbers), `string` and `lxstring` (for storing a string), `vec int` for storing a float vector and `vec str` for storing a string vector.
-All of these are global variavles.
-The data stored in them is preserved when a code block is switched.
+The language has 6 general purpose variables (as in x86/arm) and 4 dynamic variables (as in python/js).
+All of them are global.
+The data stored in them unlike the stack is preserved when a code block is switched.
 Details about how to use them is further in the documentation.

+### General purpose vars
+- `lx` and `rv` store floating point integers.
+- `string` and `lxstring` to store strings.
+- `vec int` and `vec str` to store integer and string vectors.

+### Dynamic vars
+These variables are called hash_vars as they are implemented using a hashmap.
+There can be unlimited number of these named variables, restricted to types like string, integer, integer vector and string vector.
+You can move values from these vars to general purpose vars for further operations.

 ## Contents
 - General commands: